 - 23. The Terms of Reference of the Committee are to provide support to the Bar Council in taking forward the aspects of its strategic plan that relate to remuneration and taxation and to advise its members on remuneration matters generally.
 This will include: - a.
 Leading Bar Council consultation responses on remuneration and taxation issues; - b.
-Hosting and attending stakeholder meetings and proactively lobbying decision-making bodies; - c.
+Hosting and attending stakeholder meetings and proactively making representations to decision-making bodies; - c.
 Monitoring the effect of changes to legal aid and private funding regimes; - d.
 Considering and revising the terms upon which barristers accept work; - e.
-Overseeing an efficient Fees Collection and Joint Tribunal Service; - f.
-Providing advice to the Bar in remuneration matters, including legal aid, private funding and barristers' taxation and pensions; - g.
+Providing advice to the Bar in remuneration matters, including legal aid, private funding and barristers' taxation and pensions; - f.
 The Remuneration Committee will support all other strategic aims of the Bar Council, as published.